 Crossroads also is seeking applicants for specialized projects in Africa in preventive medicine and health education.
 These applicants must demonstrate that they have the requisite credentials and experience for these projects.

-- A completed online Program Application with responses to Scenarios.
+- A completed Program Application with responses to Scenarios.

-- A letter from your physician attesting to the fact that you have received a comprehensive medical examination within the past six months and that you have no known physical or psychological conditions that would affect your participation in the program.
+- A letter from your health care provider attesting to the fact that you are in good health and that you have no known physical or psychological conditions that would affect your participation in the program.

 Operation Crossroads Africa